kontan/Parsect/readme.md

 ### *number* parsers

-Parsect provides some commonly-used parsers. **number** is a parser that parse a numeral strings. **number** is a **Persect.Parser** object and a Parser object has **parse** function in it's property. *parse* takes a string parameter as input.
+Parsect provides some commonly-used parsers. **number** is a built-in parser that parse a numeral strings. **number** is a **Persect.Parser** object and a Parser object has **parse** function in it's property. *parse* takes a string parameter as input.
 So following code parses numeric riteral "−273.15" with *number* parser.

     var r:State = number.parse("−273.15");

 *parse* function returns a **Parsect.State** object.
-It contains the parsed numeric value, either succeed or failed, and a position in input.
+It contains the parsed numeric string, either succeed or failed, and the position in input at the parsing finished.

     var r:State = number.parse("−273.15");

-    var success:bool  = r.success;	       // successed or failed?
+    var success:bool  = r.success;	       // successed or failed? ... true
-    var value:any     = r.value;           // any parsing raw result value
+    var value:any     = r.value;           // any parsing raw result value ... "-273.15"
-    var source:string = r.source.input;    // whole of input string
+    var source:string = r.source.input;    // whole of input string ... "-273.15"
-    var pos:number    = r.source.position; // position in input
+    var pos:number    = r.source.position; // position in input ...
+7

+You can get the raw parsing result value from the *value* property of the *State* obbject. *number* parser returns string as a raw result but some parsers returns other type value.
 You can consider all parsers a imutable objects.
 Any parsing would not modify the parser and you can reuse those parsers as many times you want.
 Additionally you should not change any parser's property.

-### *string* parser
+### *string* function

-**string** parser is the most simple parser. *string* parses a specific string and return it.
-To get a *string* parser, use *string* function.
-If you want to parse a string "apple", use *string* as follows:
+Parsect has some functions that creates a parser. **string** function is one of them. *string* take a string and return new parser.
+This parser parses the string and return it as a raw result value.
+For example, if you want to parse a string "apple", use *string* function as follows:

     var p:Parser = string("apple");
     var r:State  = p.parse("apple, grape, banana");